-OBJECT CLASS 11.0, SALARIES: \$2,745,000
+OBJECT CLASS 11.0, SALARIES: \$2,246,000

-The estimate for this object class includes funding for 11 part-time Board members, one senior executive, senior professional staff, and General Schedule support staff, and includes within-grade increases.
+The estimate for this object class includes funding for 11 part-time Board members, one senior executive, professional staff, and General Schedule (GS) administration staff, and includes withingrade increases.
 The Board members are Special Government Employees and, in accordance with the Board's enabling legislation, each member is compensated at the rate of pay of Executive Schedule Level III.
-The senior executive acts as the chief operating officer for the Board, and the senior professional staff members support the work of the Board members in evaluating the technical and scientific validity of DOE activities related to the management and disposal of SNF and HLW.
-The General Schedule (GS) staff members perform administrative activities related to the Board's ongoing technical and scientific evaluation and the operation of the organization.
-Administrative support activities include budget preparation and financial management, dissemination of Board publications, information technology activities, facilities management, travel planning, management of meeting logistics, and preparation and implementation of Board responses to federal directives.
-The Board's expanded mission will result in the need to increase its full-time equivalents (FTEs) by four personnel at a projected cost increase of \$580,000.
-The additional personnel needed to fulfill the expanded mission include one GS staff member and three professional staff members.
+The senior executive acts as the chief operating officer for the Board, and the professional staff members support the work of the Board members in evaluating the technical and scientific validity of DOE activities related to the management and disposal of SNF and HLW.
+The GS staff members perform administrative activities related to the Board's ongoing technical and scientific evaluation and the operation of the organization.
+Administrative support activities include budget preparation and financial management, travel planning, management of meeting logistics, and preparation and implementation of Board responses to federal directives.

-The Request also includes a one percent pay increase in civilian salaries, FERS increase, and supplemental funds for performance award pool increase in FY 2021.
+The Request also includes a 2.7 % pay increase in civilian salaries, FERS increase, and supplemental funds for a performance award pool in FY 2022.
 In accordance with OMB memo M-19-24, the Board established a Workforce Fund Plan which identifies the strategic spending of award funds.
-The Board plans to spend three percent of its projected employee salaries, including the salaries of those personnel expected to be hired during FY 2020, on awards to staff to incentivize continued high-level performance.
-As a result, the Board's projected awards spending level is \$48,884.
+The Board plans to spend three percent of its projected employee salaries, including the salaries of those personnel expected to be hired during FY 2021, on awards to staff to incentivize continued high-level performance.
+As a result, the Board's projected awards spending level is \$55,863.

-OBJECT CLASS 12.0, CIVILIAN PERSONNEL BENEFITS: \$748,000
+OBJECT CLASS 12.0, CIVILIAN PERSONNEL BENEFITS: \$587,000

 The estimate for this object class represents the government's contribution for the government employee fringe benefits for Board members and staff as required by OMB memo M-08-13.
-This includes the estimated increase of \$182,000 due to the four additional FTEs the Board plans to hire.

-OBJECT CLASS 21.1, TRAVEL AND TRANSPORTATION: \$335,000
+OBJECT CLASS 21.1, TRAVEL AND TRANSPORTATION: \$75,000

-The estimate for this object class includes travel costs for Board members, staff, and consultants who are required to travel to Board meetings, fact-finding meetings, professional meetings, conferences, orientation activities, national laboratories, and other events and venues related to accomplishing the Board's Strategic Objectives and Performance Goals, as detailed in the Board's Performance Plan for FYs 2020 through 2021.
-With additional FTEs and the Board's expanded mission, travel is projected to increase by \$210,000 to ensure the Board meets is management and performance goals.
+The estimate for this object class reflects reduced travels costs due to the COVID-19 pandemic as the Board plans to host both virtual and in-person meetings.
+The Board expanded its leased office space, in part to reduce future travel costs.
+Travel costs may consist of Board members, staff, and consultants required to travel for in-person fact-finding meetings, professional meetings, conferences, orientation activities, national laboratories, and other events and venues related to accomplishing the Board's Strategic Objectives and Performance Goals, as detailed in the Board's Performance Plan for FYs 2021 through 2022.

-OBJECT CLASS 23.0, RENTAL PAYMENTS TO THE GENERAL SERVICES ADMINISTRATION (GSA): \$300,000
+OBJECT CLASS 23.0, RENTAL PAYMENTS TO THE GENERAL SERVICES ADMINISTRATION (GSA): \$380,000

 The amount requested in this object class category is to cover the expense of rental payments to GSA Public Building Services (PBS) under an Occupancy Agreement for leased office space in Arlington, VA.
-The amount reflected includes an estimated increase of \$36,000 for the estimated tax assessment, tax escalation fee, and GSA PBS fee for the FY 2021 lease year period.
+The amount reflected includes the estimated tax assessment, tax escalation fee, and GSA PBS fee for the FY 2022 lease year period.

-OBJECT CLASS 23.3, COMMUNICATION, UTILITIES, MISCELLANEOUS: \$200,000
+OBJECT CLASS 23.3, COMMUNICATION, UTILITIES, MISCELLANEOUS: \$50,000

-The estimate for this object class includes a projected increase of \$150,000 and represents costs for long-distance and local telephone service, postage, local courier services, video teleconferencing, webcasting support, internet, and mailing services.
+The estimate for this object class represents costs for telephone service, postage, local courier services, video teleconferencing, webcasting support, internet, and mailing services.
 Furthermore, this amount includes the cost to achieve the Board's objective of network consolidation, modernization, and network re-architecture by transitioning to GSA's Enterprise Infrastructure Systems (EIS) contract.

-OBJECT CLASS 24.0, PRINTING AND REPRODUCTION: \$197,000
+OBJECT CLASS 24.0, PRINTING AND REPRODUCTION: \$20,000